 Causes of Tetany

-- Hypocalcemia-This conditions refer to a below-normal level of calcium in plasma.
+- Hypocalcemia- This condition refers to a below-normal level of calcium in plasma.
 Note- the normal concentration of calcium ions in a healthy adult is about 8-10.5 mg/dl in serum.
 Low free calcium levels in the plasma increase the depolarization of the neurons thereby increasing neuronal excitability.

 What are the possible ways by which hypocalcemia can occur?

-Firstly, it takes out or mobilises calcium from bone to plasma.
+Firstly, it takes out or mobilizes calcium from bone to plasma.

-Secondly, it can increases absorption of calcium present in the food through the intestine to increase calcium in the plasma.
+Secondly, it can increase absorption of calcium present in the food through the intestine to increase calcium in the plasma.

 Lastly, it can increase the plasma calcium levels through increased resorption of calcium from renal tubules thereby increasing calcium levels in blood plasma and reducing it in the urine.